Skip to content

 pulp design --build-dir /tmp/pulp-design-parity-build

 pulp design now configures/builds pulp-design-tool on demand before launch.
-When run inside a Pulp checkout it loads examples/design-tool/design-tool.js from that checkout and builds into that checkout's build/ directory.
+When run inside a Pulp checkout it loads examples/design-tool/design-tool-core.js from that checkout and builds into that checkout's build/ directory.
+The design-tool UI is split across design-tool-*.js concern modules; the entry module is the path you pass, and the host loads its sibling modules in order from the same directory.

 Use --script to point at a different JS entry, and --build-dir when you are working from a nonstandard build tree such as a separate worktree build directory.

-When run outside a Pulp checkout, pulp design can currently auto-bind only when the pulp binary itself lives inside a Pulp build tree such as .../build/tools/cli/pulp.
+When run outside a Pulp checkout, pulp design can currently auto-bind only when the CLI binary lives inside a Pulp build tree such as .../build/pulp (Rust) with its .../build/tools/cli/pulp-cpp delegate.
 Generic PATH-installed or symlinked CLI setups are not fully SDK-mode aware yet; use --build-dir and --script explicitly in split layouts where the project repo and the Pulp SDK live in different directories.

 The selected build environment is the authority for supported behavior. pulp design prints the chosen root, build dir, and script path so the provenance is explicit.